arporter/habakkuk/docs/getting_going.rst

 order to run it you will need to obtain the Habakkuk source - either by downloading a tarball of one of the [releases](https://github.com/arporter/habakkuk/releases) or by cloning the git repository.
-Assuming you have habakkuk and py.test installed you can then do:
+Assuming you have Habakkuk and py.test installed you can then do:
 ::
     $ cd habakkuk/src/habakkuk/tests